Guysteeleperkins/mojoyoga/README.md

   - [Django](https://www.djangoproject.com/) was used as the Python framework for the site.
   - [Cloudinary](https://cloudinary.com/) was used for cloud media storage of user uploaded images.
   - PostgreSQL
-  - [Heroku](https://www.heroku.com) was used to host the FreeFido application.
+  - [Heroku](https://www.heroku.com) was used to host the MojoYoga application.

 # Libraries and Frameworks